 In 1939, the Observatory obtained its first quartz clock from NPL.
 Most of the rest came, in whole or in part, from the GPO.
 The last clock to arrive was a commercial American clock by Sulzer, which was delivered in 1965.

-The acquisition of quartz clocks by the Observatory can be broken down into seven distinct parts of phases.
+The acquisition of quartz clocks by the Observatory can be broken down into seven distinct phases.
 In the first three, the clocks were supplied as complete units.
 By the late 1940s, the Observatory had acquired the necessary skills and resources to build its own circuitry and build its own clocks using either new crystals supplied by the GPO or by reusing exisiting crystals from clocks already in the Observatory's possession.

 In total, the Observatory acquired around 33 quartz oscillators.
 These were installed over time in a total of around 50 different clocks on thee of the observatory's sites - Greenwich, Abinger and Herstmonceux; with one being sent to the Royal Observatory Edinburgh during the war.
 By far the most important site in terms of technical developments and methodology, was the site at Abinger.